pauljcoles/cats/part1.md

 **Pattern-Led Prompting Principle**: AI agents respond better to examples than explanations, tables and pseudocode better than natural language for complex logic.

 This discovery would lead to what I now call **Context Smartness** - providing exactly the right information, at the right time, in the right amount.

+This Pattern-Led Prompting Principle underpins the 'Show, Don't Tell' method.
+I will explain this in Part 2, with examples taking the place of lengthy documentation.

 ## Key Discoveries from Part 1